-If it feels as though your immune system is perpetually under attack, particularly during cold and flu season, you should begin using oregano oil for cold symptoms, as it contains various compounds that will strengthen the immune system.
+If it feels as though your immune system is perpetually under attack, particularly during the cold season, you should begin using oregano oil for cold and flu symptoms, as it contains various compounds that will strengthen the immune system.

 Using oregano oil for cold symptoms depends highly on thymol, the secondary active ingredient in this natural remedy.
-Thymol possesses anti-fungal and antiseptic properties, and helps to detoxify and cleanse your respiratory tracts.
-It is also known to promote healing and shield the tissues of your respiratory tracts from damage as a result of violent coughing.
+Thymol possesses anti-fungal and antiseptic properties, which help detoxify and cleanse your respiratory tracts.
+It is also known to promote healing and shield the tissues of your respiratory tracts from damage as a result of coughing.

 Oregano oil can also be used to protect the body’s first line of defense against cold and flu – the skin.
 With antiseptic, anti-parasitic and anti-fungal properties, in addition to the antioxidant effects of vitamin E, oregano oil can help prevent cold and flu symptoms by preventing them from ever taking hold!